Is This Programme For You?

 The master's programme Spatial Planning (previously known as Planologie) trains you to solve conflicting interests on urban land.
 Many stakeholders have different ideas on how to use land – learn to balance them and find sustainable solutions.
 As a planner, you are also directly involved in preparing a public policy for sustainable cities.
 Apply appropriate methods and instruments that contribute to sustainable, smart, and inclusive spatial policy.
 Learn how to develop innovative concepts and manage complex governance processes for the sustainable use of spatial resources such as land and shape the urban environment of the future.

 The programme in Utrecht prepares you to approach issues such as facilitating sustainable urban (re)development, finding answers to changing socio-spatial demands (such as demographic or climate change), dealing with complexities of metropolitan areas and real estate development in difficult economic times, or governance of environmental changes in an uncertain climate.
 Therefore, you will be trained in

-- analysing spatial problems with dedicated scientific methods;
+- Analyzing spatial problems with dedicated scientific methods;

-- evaluating and prioritising alternative spatial development options;
+- Evaluating and prioritizing alternative spatial development options;

 The master Spatial Planning prepares you for a job as an independent and internationally recognised spatial planner in the sphere of policy-, project- and process management, or research.
 You will be able to work in the Netherlands or abroad from the local up to the European levels.
 With a broad perspective and a keen eye for various cultural and institutional contexts, planners are widely employed in a range of organisations.
 Some examples:

 - Municipalities, provinces or (trans-)national government